 Why Is The Amazon Counterfeit Problem Growing?

 Before we analyze Amazon’s counterfeit situation, let’s look at why the platform is morphing into a knockoff bonanza.

 - Easy Signup: Online retail is fertile entrepreneurial soil, in part because the low barrier to entry.
 You don’t need a round of VC funding to start a private label e-commerce company.
 All it takes is hard work, a minimal cash outlay, and, in most cases, an Amazon account.
 (I say “in most cases” because Amazon is the largest online retailer in the country, but other platforms do exist.
 Amazon just happens to be the most popular.)
 Consequently, easy signup also attracts ne’er-do-wells.
-And since fraudsters tend to hop from account to account, catching counterfeiters can become a frustrating game of whack-a-mole.
+Plus, since fraudsters tend to account hop, catching them can become a frustrating game of whack-a-mole.